May 7, 2025

 Many investors and academics equate risk with volatility.
 But true risk management goes beyond market swings, it’s about preparing thoughtfully for uncertainty and potential losses.
-Here’s why we believe that understanding this distinction matters deeply for our clients investments.
+Here’s why we believe that understanding the distinction between risk and volatility matters deeply for our clients’ investments.

 Risk vs. Volatility: What’s the Real Difference?

-In the 1960s, financial academics began using volatility as their primary measure of investment risk - largely, we suspect, because volatility was simple to quantify.
+In the 1960s, financial academics began using volatility as their primary measure of investment risk - largely because volatility is simple to quantify.
 But does volatility truly capture the essence of risk?

-At WaveFront, we see volatility simply as a symptom - an indication of uncertainty - not as risk itself.
+At WaveFront, we see volatility as a one of the most predictable and quantifiable properties of financial markets, but not as risk itself.
 In practical terms, true risk is the probability of permanently losing money.
-Investors don’t require higher returns merely because a stock might fluctuate in value, they demand compensation specifically for the possibility of actual loss.
+Investors don’t require higher returns merely because a stock might fluctuate in value – they demand compensation for the possibility of actual loss.

 Nobody at WaveFront says, “We need higher returns because this investment might fluctuate.”
-Instead, we require compensation because there is a genuine risk of losing money.
-Volatility may reflect uncertainty, but it doesn’t equate to actual risk unless it leads to capital loss.
-What matters isn’t how much something moves day to day - it’s whether it can cause permanent impairment.
+Instead, we position our portfolios to benefit from the fluctuations.
+Volatility may reflect short-term measures of uncertainty, but it doesn’t represent actual risk.
+What matters most isn’t how much something moves day to day - it’s whether it can cause permanent impairment.

-Ultimately, investors are not rewarded for tolerating noise; they’re compensated for enduring the possibility of real downside.
-That's why our focus is on identifying and pricing the true risks, those that threaten long-term capital, not just surface-level turbulence.
+Ultimately, investors are not rewarded for tolerating noise; they’re compensated for enduring the possibility of real downside, and that is why our focus is on identifying and pricing the true risks, those that threaten long-term value, and not just those that create surface-level turbulence.

 Can Risk Really Be Quantified?

-Here’s an essential truth, as we see it: risk can’t be precisely measured—not before an investment is made, and not reliably after it, either.
-It’s inherently subjective—anchored more in judgment and experience than in formulas or backward-looking metrics.
+Here’s an essential truth as we see it: risk can’t be precisely measured – not before an investment is made, and not reliably afterwards.
+Identifying risk requires judgment and experience.

-Consider this: you invest in something and earn a modest gain - say 10% over a year.
-That sounds measured, maybe even conservative.
-But what if that return was the result of taking on massive hidden risk?
-Concentrated exposure, leverage, or dependence on one favorable outcome?
-The result doesn’t tell the whole story.
+Consider this: you invest in something and earn a modest gain of +9% over a year with a 4% annualized standard deviation of daily returns.
+That sounds measured and probably quite conservative, but what if that return and very low volatility was the result of taking on massive hidden risk?
+Concentrated factor exposures, excessive leverage, dependence on one type of favorable environment, or severe counterparty risk could have been embedded in that outcome, and despite its low volatility, the Sharpe ratio doesn’t tell the whole story.

-Flip it around: you lose 30% on an investment.
+Flip it around: you lose -30% on an investment.
 Was it reckless?
 Maybe.
 Or maybe it was a thoughtful decision where a rare, unfavorable outcome materialized.
-A well-constructed portfolio can still experience loss, and a poor decision can sometimes produce a gain.
+A well-constructed portfolio can still experience a loss, and an extremely risky portfolio can produce consistent, low volatility gains for a decade.

-This is the paradox of risk: even with perfect hindsight, the outcome alone doesn’t prove whether the investment was “risky” or not.
-A winning investment may have been reckless.
-A losing one may have been sound.
+This is the paradox of risk: even with perfect hindsight, the outcome alone doesn’t prove whether the investment was risky or not.
+A winning, low volatility investment may have been reckless, and a losing, high volatility investment may have been sound.

 That's why we see risk not as something you measure once, but something you manage continuously.
 Great investors aren’t just looking at outcomes, they’re constantly assessing whether the risks they’re taking are justified by the potential reward, and survivable if things go wrong.

-In our view, risk is best understood as the range of possible futures, not the one that happened.
-Managing that uncertainty - not just observing it - is a key component of successful investing over the long term.
+In our view, risk is best understood as the range of possible futures, and not the one that actually happened.
+Managing that uncertainty is the most important skill of successful investors over multiple decades or generations.

 The Many Faces of Risk & the Trap of Expected Value